Skip to main content

 Can Cameron County assist the rural residents in bringing services into their rural neighborhoods?

-Yes, The County has organized an election to allow the rural residents to provide a funding source to implement a rural street light infrastructure program.
+Yes.
+The County has organized an election to allow rural residents to provide a funding source to implement a rural street light infrastructure program.

 How can the rural residents fund a rural infrastructure program that could include rural street lights?